Adolfi/UmbracoUnitTesting/README.md

 - [Testing GetCurrentMember using the MembershipHelper](UmbracoUnitTesting.Tests/MembershipHelper/MembershipHelperTests.cs)

 ## How to use this project:
-This solution contains two projects: A Core project and a Tests project.
+This solution contains two projects: A **.Core** project and a **.Tests** project.
 You'll notice that this solution does not contain any Umbraco website.
 This is intentional.
 Do not use this solution as a template or a base project.
 Use it as a reference and a source for inspiration to your own projects.
 All necessary assemblies to run each test have been installed such as: